pikvm/pikvm/pages/Community_FAQ.md

 dtoverlay=disable-bt
 dtoverlay=dwc2,dr_mode=peripheral
 ```
+Ensure that you have the cable(Needs to support both power/data) plugged into the right port, the one closest to the mini HDMI is the correct port

 ### Can I use a KB on my ZeroW?
 - Yes but kb/mouse passthrough will not work.
 Its one or the other